Sharifate of Mecca: Saudi invasion of Hejaz (1802–1806)

+Ottoman recapture of Hejaz (1811–1814)

-First Tosun Pasha led the army in 1811 and occupied Medina in 1812 and Mecca in 1813.
-After his death İbrahim Pasha, who had accompanied Mehmed Ali's personal visit to the Hejaz in 1814, took over after lagging success with repeated Saudi resistance and managed to push the Wahhabis back into the Nejd.
+First Tusun Pasha led the army in 1811 and occupied Medina in 1812 and Mecca in 1813.
+After his death Ibrahim Pasha, who had accompanied Muhammad Ali's personal visit to the Hejaz in 1814, took over after lagging success with repeated Saudi resistance and managed to push the Wahhabis back into the Nejd by 1818.
 Upon the news of the victory, Mahmud II appointed İbrahim Pasha governor of Jeddah and Habesh.
-He was the nominal ruler of Hejaz on behalf of the Ottomans from 1811 to 1840.
-The Wahhabis were ousted from the Hejaz in 1818, when Mehmed Ali Pasha, by then Governor of Egypt, was able to succeed in final victory.
-The Hejaz then fell under his domination.
-The 1840 Convention of London forced Mehmed Ali to pull out from the Hejaz.
+He was the nominal ruler of Hejaz on behalf of the Ottomans from 1811 to 1840.The 1840 Convention of London forced Muhammad Ali to pull out from the Hejaz.

 Vilayet of Hejaz

 After the Hejaz was restored to the Ottomans, the provincial administration was restructured, and it was organised as the Vilayet of Hejaz.
 This led to the creation of two parallel political and administrative bodies: the Emirate and the Vilayet.
 After the Governor started to reside in Mecca, the Vilayet in a way took the Emirate into its jurisdiction, leading to a situation of dual government.

-The reform provided for the loss of the near-autonomy of the Emir, leading to a conflict between Emir and wali that lasted for the rest of the 19th century.
-Even then, the Emir of Mecca was not relegated to a position where he would be subordinate to the wali.
+The reform provided for the loss of the near-autonomy of the Emir, leading to a conflict between Emir and wāli that lasted for the rest of the 19th century.
+Even then, the Emir of Mecca was not relegated to a position where he would be subordinate to the wāli.
 The Emirs of Mecca continued to have a say in the administration of the Hejaz alongside the governors.
 The two had an uneasy parallel coexistence: while ruling over the same geography, they divided authority in a complex way, leading to a continuous negotiation, conflict or cooperation between them.

 As early as the 1880s, there was talk of British occupation of the Hejaz with the support of the sharifs.
 The British also challenged the Sultan's caliphate by claiming that Britain should appoint the Emir, as it ruled over four times as many Muslims as the Ottomans.